 - How does location affect any issues today?
 Location affected the radio, and radio affected feminism, but what would one example be of location affecting some movement today?

 - Does living close to Washington D.C. affect peoples beliefs?
 For example, the woman’s march was in D.C., did the closeness of the event affect people’s beliefs and/or the want to participate?

 Word Count: 857

 Bull, Michael, and Les Back.
 The Auditory Culture Reader.
 Bloomsbury, 2016.

 Stoever, Jennifer Lynn.
-The Sonic Color Line: Race and the Cultural Politics of Listening.
-New York University Press, 2016.
+Sonic Color Line: Race and the Cultural Politics of Listening in the U.s. New York University Press, 2016.